padmakarPi/ibis-poc-demo/docs/implementation/export-to-excel-implementation-guide.md

    - Uploads the document
    - Generates a download URL
    - Sends a notification with the download URL
-2. **Develop a Python script** to invoke the above endpoint.
-3. **Implement frontend logic** to create a scheduled task with all the necessary payloads.
+2. **Implement frontend logic** to create a scheduled task with all the necessary payloads.